Skip to main content

 OBJECTIVE or GOAL

-How to use an older calibration curve to quantitate samples.
-Every time Standards are calibrated, Empower assigns a Calibration ID to the calibration curves
+Reuse an older calibration curve to quantitate samples.
+(Every time Standards are calibrated, Empower assigns a Calibration ID to the calibration curves

 generated.
-If one wants to use a calibration curve other than the current one, one need to select the older curve using the Calibration ID number.
+If you want to use a calibration curve other than the current one, you need to select the older curve using the Calibration ID number.)

 ENVIRONMENT